lpshanley/routify-starter-firebase/README.md

-# routify-starter
+# routify-starter-firebase

 Starter template for [Routify](https://github.com/sveltech/routify)

 ### Get started

-To use this starter run `npx @sveltech/routify init` in an empty folder.
+To use this starter run `npx degit lpshanley/routify-starter-firebase routify-starter`.

 Alternatively, you can clone this repo.